b-hayes/CLI/readme.md

 ```bash
 ./vendor/bin/cli BHayes\\CLI\\Colour string Hello 93
 ```
-If the first input exactly matches the name of a class that can be auto loaded and instantiated, then it will consume that argument and run the class.
+If the first input exactly matches the name of a class that can be auto-loaded and instantiated, then it will consume that argument and run the class.

 It will fail if the Class constructor has dependencies however,